 At Villa Kali Ma’s holistic anxiety treatment centers for women, we teach women who struggle with anxiety how they can ease their own states of fear and learn to have sovereignty over their own emotional worlds again.
 Therapies to help the body to re-set to the physiological state of relaxed calm, including (but not limited to):

 - Mindfulness and meditation practice as well as breathwork

 - Reiki with aromatherapy

-Each time a woman creates experiences of relaxation and safety in her body, she grows stronger in her ability to counteract fear.
-Thus, emotional healing of previous life events that wired her to fear life in the first place is addressed through:
+Each time a woman creates relaxation and safety experiences in her body, she grows stronger in her ability to counteract fear.
+Thus, the emotional healing of previous life events that wired her to fear life in the first place is addressed through: